Progress Ratio Embeddings: An Impatience Signal for Robust Length Control in Neural Text Generation: Continuous Length Control

 We introduce the PRE method based on progress ratios \( r \in [0,1] \) that quantify the advancement of the decoding process.
 At decoding step \(t\) for a requested target length \(l\), we can define a progress ratio: \( r_{t} = \frac{t}{l} \).
 As illustrated in Figure~\ref{fig:PRE_schema}, a ratio-dependent embedding is added to the inital decoder input embeddings :

 where \( \xi : [0,1] \to \mathbb{R}^{d_{\text{model}}} \) denotes what we call the \emph{Progress Ratio Embdedding function}.
-A crucial advantage over the finite set of reversed positional embeddings used in RPE prosess is that PRE defines embeddings continuously for any ratio within the interval \([0,1]\).
+A crucial advantage over the finite set of reversed positional embeddings used in RPE process is that PRE defines embeddings continuously for any ratio within the interval \([0,1]\).
 This allows the model to compute length-control information on the fly, covering the entire progress range rather than being restricted to discrete positions seen during training.

-Having identified progress-ratio information as valuable for controlling output length, we now examine how to encode this information.
-Our objective is to design a smooth, continuous embedding that avoids overfitting to the discrete ratios observed during training, and that generalizes to unseen target lengths at inference time.
+Our goal is to construct an embedding $\xi(r_t)$ that is rich enough to avoid overfitting to the specific ratios seen during training, that may differ at inference time when new target lengths are requested.
+We therefore seek a smooth representation that forms a meaningful metric space over the range $[0;1]$.
 Specifically, we assume that for any possible ratio \( r \in [0,1] \), there exists a regular periodic function that represents the \emph{impatience signal} of the process.
 By analogy, this signal can be seen as the impatience of a listener awaiting the end of a message.
 Building on signal sampling theory, we design a stress signal with pulsation $\omega_r$ (i.e., corresponding to a frequency $F=\omega_r/(2\pi)$) that increases with the progress ratio $r$, which enables the decoder to receive embeddings that encode the generation progress across $[0,1]$.
 We consider in the following $\omega_r=r \times M$, with $M$ an hyper-parameter that scales the frequency increase of the signal (Appendix~\ref{sec:appendixA}).

 The Nyquist–Shannon theorem \citep{1697831} guarantees that any periodic, band-limited function can be perfectly reconstructed from samples taken at a rate $F_s$ exceeding twice its highest frequency component $F_{max}$.
-Additionally, sinusoids provide a natural basis for such signals, and using both sine and cosine components ensures an unambiguous, continuous encoding of phase.
+Furthermore, sinusoids provide a natural basis for such signals, the use of sine and cosine components ensure continuous phase encoding.
 Following this principle, we design our embedding so that each \emph{pair} of dimensions encodes a single frequency component via cosine and sine in alternating dimensions.
 Formally, for \(1 \leq j \leq d_{\text{model}}\),